learn-co-curriculum/python-advanced-dictionaries-dictionaryball/README.md

             print(item)
 ```

-Open up the `dictionaryball.rb` and copy and paste the above function.
-Then, at the bottom of the file, call the function (`good_practices()`) and, in your terminal, run the file with `python dictionaryball.rb`.
-Play around with the values in each level of the function until you get comfortable with the iteration.
+Open up the `dictionaryball.py` and copy and paste the above function.
+Then, at the bottom of the file, call the function (`good_practices()`) and, in your terminal, run the file with `python dictionaryball.py`.
+Play around with the values at each level of the function until you get comfortable with the iteration.
 To continue to the next pdb trace, you can enter `c` in your terminal.
-This should give you a stronger sense of how we iterate through so many levels of a nested dictionary and what happens on each level.
+This practice should give you a stronger sense of how we iterate through so many levels of a nested dictionary and what happens on each level.
 If you find yourself getting stuck in building out other functions, try using this method of adding in pdb traces to check the values of your for loop variables.

 Okay, ***now*** we're ready to build out functions: